MarcusValenzuela/sdbe/README.md

 mvn clean package

 4. Running the Project
-After a successful build, you can run the project using the following command: mvn javafx:run
+After a successful build, you can run the project using the following commands: mvn clean mvn compile mvn package mvn spring-boot:run

+make sure your localhost is "http://localhost:8080/"

 Troubleshooting